 - Operating heavy machinery while remembering that your favorite Grateful Dead song has no lyrics; it’s just 25 minutes of twangy guitar music.

 - Taking deep breaths without hacking up a lung.

 - Saying the name Lake Titicaca without giggling uncontrollably.

 - The ability to have a conversation with a person without referring to him as “man” repeatedly.

 - The ability to enter a grocery store without purchasing a case of Twinkies.

 Additionally, the Dutch have discovered in manufacturing companies where marijuana use is prevalent among its workers, production levels have seen a substantial drop.
-However, this doesn’t apply to companies that produce tie-dye clothing; drug use in those companies seems to cause an explosion of production…at least until everyone forgets what they’re supposed to be doing and they wander off.
+However, this doesn’t apply to companies that produce tie-dye clothing; drug use in those companies seems to cause an explosion of production…at least until everyone gets hungry and starts searching for munchies.

 Note: it is a little known fact that tie-dye was invented in 1928, when after eating a tainted breakfast burrito, Walt Disney vomited on a co-workers shirt, and really liked the way it looked.
 He then drew something about a mouse on a steamboat.
 The Dutch don’t invent everything.